 Complex, multi-layered health care systems can sometime stray from patient safety considerations.
-International Patient Safety Day, observed on September 17, reminds us that patient safety is up to all of us.
+Thus, International Patient Safety Day, observed on September 17, reminds us that patient safety is up to all of us.
 All relevant stakeholders in our health care process —patients, doctors, administrators — need to work together to ensure the safe delivery of health care.

 International Patient Safety Day timeline